samsquire/ideas3/README.md

 # 50. Capacity planning tool

 An interactive tool that renders time charts of how long some thing takes.
 Imagine 60 frames a second visual output being a goal, you can drag pieces of work onto the chart to schedule it to run.
+Should cause it to be easy to schedule things in parallel or asynchronously and concurrently.

 # 51. World Happiness Index